sbonaretti/timeSavers/HowTo_python.md

   ```

 ### Strings
-- Look for substring in string:
+- Find substring in string:
   - In general (returns the index for the first letter):
     ```
     main_string = "ciao"